open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 instead of `0.0.0.0`.
 For more information, see [CWE-1327: Binding to an Unrestricted IP Address](https://cwe.mitre.org/data/definitions/1327.html).

-From Collector v0.110.0, the default endpoints for all servers in Collector components are set to `localhost:4317` for `gRPC` ports or `localhost:4318` for `http` ports.
+From Collector v0.110.0, the default host for all servers in Collector components is `localhost`.
 For earlier versions of the Collector, change the default endpoint from `0.0.0.0` to `localhost` in all components by enabling the `component.UseLocalHostAsDefaultHost`
 [feature gate](https://github.com/open-telemetry/opentelemetry-collector/tree/main/featuregate).